 Related Reading: Common Mediation Questions

-One of our founding partners, Rick Jones, has a regular guest spot on the Danny Bonaduce and Sarah Morning Show.
+One of our founding partners, Rick Jones, regularly appears on the Danny Bonaduce and Sarah Morning Show.
 On the air, he takes family law questions from listeners.
-During one recent episode, a listener had this very question.
+People often call in wondering about no-fault divorce, adultery, and many of the issues already discussed.

 “Since she already signed the initial papers and agreed to the divorce and now she’s changing her mind, what are my options?”